imotro/imotro/README.md

 - Git - 1 Year
 - Java - 2 Years

-No matter how much experience i have with either, i will always confuse string declaration in Java and C
+No matter how much experience i have with any of them, stack overflow will be my most visited site

 ### projects
 - [XMLParser](https://github.com/imotro/xml-parser): turn XML into an object (node.js)